 How To Utilize Google’s Knowledge Graph

 As a user, the Knowledge Graph gives you quick access to necessary information.
 It eliminates the hassle of clicking on several search results and scrolling through them in order to locate the information.

-It can even give you access to new information by showing results that Google considers to be related to your search query.
-In this way, the Knowledge Graph is useful in expanding your own knowledge base.
+A Knowledge Grapg can even give you access to new information by showing results that Google considers to be related to your search query.
+In this way, Google's Knowledge Graph is useful in expanding your own knowledge base.